 Understand, though, that this process will only add another five degrees of lift to a client’s hair and is useful only to lighten their hair a few shades.
 You can still get some great looks with tinting – we’ve seen dark-haired women and men with light blue-tinted hair – but you can’t get the kind of light and bright colors that some clients may crave.
 As a result, you may have to go for a different approach.

 The most significant advantage of this approach is the lack of chemical damage that may occur.
 Though bleach and tints won’t kill hair and are perfectly safe to use, both do cause some injury to a client’s hair follicles.
 This problem is not a factor with extensions.
-They weave into the hair to create a very subtle look, one that is often quite textured and hard to resist for many clients and their partners.
+They weave into the hair to create a very subtle look, one that is often quite textured and hard to resist for many clients.

 That said, there are limitations to this approach.
 Though it does create a beautiful blend of tones for dark-haired clients, it isn’t a huge change compared to tinting or bleaching.
 And it can much, much longer to do than either approach because you’ll have to weave the extensions in their hair carefully.
 When done right, though, this is an excellent approach that many of your clients will love.